Stochastic linear-quadratic optimal control problems with multi-dimensional state and non-Markovian regime switching: Formulation of the problem and main results

 \subsection{Main results}

-ESRE \eqref{Riccati} is a system of matrix-valued BSDEs with highly nonlinear generators, whose solvability is an open problem left in Hu et al. \cite{Hu et al. 2022a}.
+ESRE \eqref{Riccati} is a system of matrix-valued BSDEs with highly nonlinear generators, whose solvability is still challenging (see Hu et al. \cite{Hu et al. 2022a}).
 Our first main result gives the solvability of ESRE \eqref{Riccati} under certain conditions. \begin{theorem} Let $(\mathscr{A}1)$ and $(\mathscr{A}2)$ hold.
 There exists a sufficiently small constant $L_{\sigma}>0$, when

 ESRE \eqref{Riccati} has a solution $\left(P(i),\Lambda(i)\right)_{i=1}^{l}$ such that $\left(P(i),\Lambda(i)\right)\in L_{\mathcal{F}^{W}}^{\infty}(0,T;\mathbb{S}^{n})\times L_{\mathcal{F}^{W}}^{2,\mathrm{BMO}}(0,T;\mathbb{S}^{n})$ and $P(i)\geq0$ for $i\in\mathcal{M}$. \end{theorem}